yochaigal/cairn/wip/2e/saves.md

 **Warden**: _"You and Lucius are the farthest ahead and likely the least at risk.
 But Freya is last, and will need to make a DEX save to arrive there safely."_

 **Freya**: _"You just had to take the lead, didn't you Wolfie?
-I have a rope, do I have time to toss it to one of the others?"_
+I have a rope.
+Do I have time to toss it to one of the others?"_

 **Warden**: _"Yes, you can do that.
-Wolfram had his hands full, so Lucius is your best bet.
-I'm going to rule that you can easily throw a rope to him, but that a STR save will be required instead.
-And as you will be the most at risk, you will need to make the save."_
+Wolfram has his hands full, so Lucius is your best bet.
+You can easily throw a rope to him, but a STR save will be required.
+As you will be the most at risk, you will need to make the save."_

-**Freya**: _"A friend and a rope still seems like a better deal than the alternative, so I'll take it!"_
+**Freya**: _"A friend and a rope still seems like a good deal to me.
+Let's do it!"_

 > Freya rolls a 5: a success!

 **Warden**: _"As the bridge collapses, Wolfram and Lucius dash to the opposite side with Freya right behind.
 Just as the ground disappears beneath her feet she tosses Lucius her rope.
-As the bridge collapses behind her she slams into the wall, hanging onto the rope for dear life.
-Slowly, Freya climbs along the wall, panting as she strains to reach the ledge only a few feet above her.
+As the bridge collapses, she slams into the wall, hanging onto the rope for dear life.
+Slowly, she climbs along the wall, straining to reach the ledge a few feet above her.
 Finally, she pulls herself onto the dusty floor."_

 **Freya**: _"That was fun.
 What's next?"_